Courses

 C E 421W TRANSPORTATION DESIGN (3) Design of streets and highway facilities; emphasis on geometric elements, intersections and interchanges, roadway drainage, and pavement design.
 Prerequisite: C E 321.

 C E 422 TRANSPORTATION PLANNING (3) Transportation systems planning, programming, and management; modeling and simulation, data collection, analysis, and forecasting.
-Prerequisite: 3 credits in probability or statistics.
+Prerequisite: IE 424 or STAT 401.

 C E 432 CONSTRUCTION PROJECT MANAGEMENT (3) Fundamentals of project management, construction scheduling using the CPM technique, construction project preplanning and control of quality, safety, and costs.
 Prerequisite: C E 332.

 C E 436 CONSTRUCTION ENGINEERING MATERIALS (3) Design, production, application, specification, and quality control of construction materials unique to civil engineering.
-Prerequisites: C E 336, STAT 401.
+Prerequisites: C E 336, (IE 424 or STAT 401).

 C E 437 ENGINEERING MATERIALS FOR SUSTAINABILITY (3) Environmental impact of materials; life-cycle assessment; material selection to optimize performance; design, evaluation, and production of green construction materials.
-Prerequisites: C E 336 or equivalent.
+Prerequisites: C E 336.

 C E 447 STRUCTURAL ANALYSIS BY MATRIX METHODS (3) Analysis of truss and frame structures using flexibility and stiffness methods of matrix analysis.
 Computer applications.
 Prerequisite: C E 340.

 C E 448W ADVANCED STRUCTURAL DESIGN (3) Wind, snow, seismic, bridge loads, building design using steel, concrete, and prestressed concrete; advanced steel connections; capstone project; computer applications.
-Prerequisite: C E 342, C E 441; Prerequisite or concurrent: ENGL 202C.
+Prerequisite: C E 342, Prerequisite or concurrent: C E 341.

-C E 461 WATER-RESOURCE ENGINEEERING (3) Qualitative and quantitative description of the hydrologic cycle, flood and drought frequency analysis, climiate and land usse change impacts, risk analysis and uncertainty, water resource management at regional, national and global scale.
+C E 461 WATER-RESOURCE ENGINEERING (3) Qualitative and quantitative description of the hydrologic cycle, flood and drought frequency analysis, climate and land use change impacts, risk analysis and uncertainty, water resource management at regional, national and global scale.
 Prerequisite: C E 360.

 C E 462 OPEN CHANNEL HYDRAULICS (3) Free surface flow in rivers, canals, steep chutes, stilling basins, and transitions.
 Prerequisite: C E 360.